Michael-Robson/PlaywrightTask/README.md

 Global configuration is set in `playwright.config.ts` this includes reporter configraution and the base URL

-The project is set to run each test agains three different browsers:
+The project is set to run each test against three different browsers:

 - Chrome Desktop
 - Firefox Desktop